 Brains React to Food

 Most people don’t just consume food for “fuel” or energy.
 Most of us enjoy eating, especially our favorite foods.
-Science backs this up: Consuming tasty foods can satisfy the natural brain reward system, releasing the chemical dopamine in the brain to add to overall feelings of contentment and satisfaction.
+Science backs this up: Consuming tasty foods can satisfy the natural brain reward system, releasing the chemical dopamine, known as the feel-good brain chemical, to add to overall feelings of contentment and satisfaction.
 This is good for our survival since we have to eat to survive.

-Overeating is different, but is also based in the brain.
+Overeating is different from drug abuse, but is also based in the brain.
 Scientists now understand that, for a growing number of people, certain foods trick the brain into wanting more.
 Pizza, French fries, chocolate, and colas are high on the list of foods that trigger dopamine.

 In this way, food causes reactions in the brain similar to those caused by some drugs, like cocaine, methamphetamine, and marijuana, which also affect dopamine levels and lead to compulsive drug seeking and use.